viamrobotics/docs/docs/internals/controls-package.md

 ### Using SetupPIDControlConfig

-Below is an example of how to manually set up and tune a control loop using the function [`SetupPIDControlConfig`](/internals/controls-package/#setuppidcontrolconfig).
+The following is an example of how to manually set up and tune a control loop using the function [`SetupPIDControlConfig`](/internals/controls-package/#setuppidcontrolconfig):

 ```go
 // set the necessary options for a component